-- 6. PIT tag detectors. - 7.
-All sampling building systems, including holding tanks, valves, and conduits.
-(Note: A more specific list can be found in the Smolt Monitoring Facility Operation and Maintenance Manual.)
+- 7. All sampling building systems, including holding tanks, valves, and conduits.
+(Note: A more specific list can be found in the Smolt Monitoring Facility Operation and Maintenance Manual.) - 2.4.1.2.

-2.4.1.2.
 Juvenile Fish Passage Season (April 1 through November)